Dana Frankfort: Early life and education

-Frankfort earned a BA from Brandeis University and received her MFA in 1997 from Yale School of Art, New Haven.
-She also attended Skowhegan School of Painting and Sculpture in 1997.
-Frankfort was a Core Fellow at the Glassell School of Art at the Museum of Fine Arts, Houston in 1999.
-She received a Guggenheim Fellowship in 2006.
+Dana Frankfort was born in Houston, Texas, in 1971.
+She earned a Bachelor of Arts in Art History from Brandeis University in 1995 and a Master of Fine Arts from the Yale School of Art in 1997.
+In the same year she also studied at Skowhegan School of Painting and Sculpture in Skowhegan, Maine.
+From 1999 to 2000, she was a Core Fellow at the Glassell School of Art at the Museum of Fine Arts, Houston.